 Capital expenditures typically vary depending on the timing of new store openings and infrastructure-related investments.
-We plan to make capital expenditures of approximately \$137 million in fiscal 2018, which exclude the impact of tenant allowances, and which we expect to fund from cash generated from operations.
-We expect to incur approximately \$38 million of our capital expenditure budget in fiscal 2018 to construct and open approximately 125 new stores, with the remainder projected to be spent on distribution centers, store relocations and remodels, our new corporate headquarters, and corporate infrastructure.
+We plan to make capital expenditures of approximately \$170 million in fiscal 2019, which exclude the impact of tenant allowances, and which we expect to fund from cash generated from operations.
+We expect to incur approximately \$50 million of our capital expenditure budget in fiscal 2019 to construct and open approximately 145 to 150 new stores, with the remainder projected to be spent on our distribution facilities including the new distribution center in Georgia, store relocations and remodels, and our corporate infrastructure.